chendo/TestingObjCFromRubyMotion/README.md

 I'm fairly sure this is a bug with RubyMotion since the other method invocations work.
 Any help would be appreciated.

+In the meantime, I've hacked in a way to call methods with keyed arguments from RubyMotion.
+See [NSObject+RubyMotionHacks.m](https://github.com/chendo/TestingObjCFromRubyMotion/blob/master/TestingObjCFromRubyMotion/NSObject+RubyMotionHacks.m) and [RubyMotionHacks.rb](https://github.com/chendo/TestingObjCFromRubyMotion/blob/master/TestingObjCFromRubyMotion/spec/RubyMotionHacks.rb)

 Comments/feedback welcome!